OR-Dept-Environmental-Quality/wic/index.md

 * For a video introduction, see [this talk for the American Center For Life Cycle Assessment](https://youtu.be/Turv-Mpnf4g).
 * For a more thorough explication of the rationale and approach behind WIC, see the *[Technical Overview of the Waste Impact Calculator](https://github.com/OR-Dept-Environmental-Quality/wic-base/blob/main/documentation/technical-overview-of-the-wic.pdf)*.

-* WIC may be expressed in many ways.
-See *[Example applications of the Waste Impact Calculator](https://github.com/OR-Dept-Environmental-Quality/wic-base/blob/main/documentation/example-applications-of-the-wic.pdf)* for a few ideas.
+WIC may be expressed in many ways.
+At the most basic level it helps you contrast the weight and impacts of materials, for example:

-Here's the kind of thing you can create with WIC:

 ![a screenshot comparing weight to impacts](wic-screenshot.png)

+But really, the sky's the limit.
+See *[Example applications of the Waste Impact Calculator](https://github.com/OR-Dept-Environmental-Quality/wic-base/blob/main/documentation/example-applications-of-the-wic.pdf)* for a few more ideas.

+### WIC repositories

 WIC project work occurs in several repos, listed below.
 Some of these are still works in progress.
 Official releases will (eventually) be available for download within each repo.